Night Verses

-Night Verses are an American post-rock band from Fullerton, California.
-The group consists of guitarist Nick DePirro, bassist Reilly Herrera and drummer Aric Improta.
+Night Verses is an American rock band from Fullerton, California.
+The group consists of guitarist Nick DePirro, bassist Reilly Herrera, and drummer Aric Improta.
 The band has four releases to date and is currently signed to Graphic Nature/Equal Vision Records (US).

 History

 Formation

 Night Verses was formed in Los Angeles in 2012.
 Early that year, Douglas Robinson (former lead vocalist of the Sleeping) was attending a local charity show that was being put on by a close friend.
 One of the bands to play that night was Fullerton based Post-Rock act known as the Sound Archives.
-Nick, Reilly and Aric had been writing and performing together 10 years prior under different band names, this just happened to be their most recent instrumental endeavor following the departure of former singer Marco Lira.
+DePirro, Herrera, and Improta had been writing and performing together 10 years prior under different band names, this just happened to be their most recent instrumental endeavor following the departure of former singer Marco Lira.
 Robinson was so impressed with their performance, that he approached the band immediately after the show and displayed interest in being a vocal addition to the group.
 After a single practice session the same night, the band knew the addition felt right and began working with Robinson on demos which would soon result in the material used on the Out of the Sky EP.

 Out of the Sky EP

 Soon after formation, the group recorded the Out of the Sky EP with producer Kris Crummet at Interlaced Audio in Portland, Oregon.
-The EP was self released on May 25, 2012 and contained 4 tracks which added up to just under 19 min in length.
+The EP was self released on May 25, 2012, and contained 4 tracks which added up to just under 19 min in length.
 It was self-released on the band's website (www.nightverses.com), free for public download for the rest of the year.
 The EP was well received by critics and won EP of the year on Punktastic's Reader awards.
 This release was followed immediately by a headlining UK tour with Flood of Red as main support and a spot on the main stage at Hevy Fest 2012.
 Throughout this time, the band was working on material for their soon to be recorded debut album Lift Your Existence.
 In an interview with Criticalwave.co.uk, the band stated that they had written around 50 songs for the album and were in the process of narrowing them down to the very best.

 Lift Your Existence

 On January 5, 2013, the band headed back to Interlace Audio to record their debut full length with Kris Crummett.
-The album was titled Lift Your Existence and released on June 25, 2013 via Easy Killer (US) and July 22, 2013 on Southworld (UK) records.
+The album was titled Lift Your Existence and released on June 25, 2013, via Easy Killer (US) and July 22, 2013, on Southworld (UK) records.
 The album received critical acclaim both nationally and internationally, and was considered an early "AOTY" (album of the year) contender on multiple sites and magazines.